hristovdimitrov222/CFD-Simulation-of-a-Flow-Under-a-Roller-Drum-Weir-Gate-with-OpenFOAM/README.md

 # OpenFOAM CFD simulation of flow under roller drum gate
 The code provided here is supplementary to the master's thesis of Dimitrov, H. (2026).
 CFD Simulation of a Flow Under a Roller-Drum Weir Gate with OpenFOAM.
 The code is for the Volume-of-Fluid solver "interfoam" of OpenFOAM.
 The meshes and simulation setups are separated into "with extension" and "without extension", referring to those with and without a jet-guiding structure.
 For "without extension" there are subfolders to check the filled setup and the filling one.
+The meshes for each load case are provided in the folder "mesh".

 The code can be altered and shared freely.